 We all sometimes make a typo that omits or changes a letter in a word.
 A typo like that is difficult to spot when the mistake is still an actual word (or words).

-But I have an effective proofreading process that helps me find and correct errors before they are published.
+But I’ve developed proofreading pointers over the years that help me find and correct errors before they are published.
 (Except, of course, when the error is a joke.)

 Do you want to know techniques I use on my own writing as well as every article we publish on Copyblogger, so you can use them when you edit your own writing?